 - Repeat 3-5 times for each side.

-- If this is too easy you can increase the stretch by straightening the leg you are not holding out in front of you, rather than keeping your knee bent.
+- If this is too easy you can increase the stretch by straightening the leg you are not holding out in front of you rather than keeping it bent at the knee.

 4. Knee Roll Twist Stretch

-Stretching your abs keeps them strong and healthy, which helps them to provide support for your lower back.
+And stretching your abs keeps them strong and healthy which helps them to support your lower back.

-And this support will help you to maintain a better posture too.
+This support will also help you to maintain a better posture too.

 - Lie down on your back with your knees bent, feet on the floor close to your buttocks, and your arms out to the side at a 90 degree angle from your body.